Hip-Hop & R&B Features

 Nas: “Ether”

 “Ether” is Nas’s response to Jay-Z’s “Takeover” (see below).
-In the track, Nas criticizes Jay-Z’s originality, authenticity and accuses him of being a sell-out.
+In the track, Nas criticizes Jay-Z’s originality and authenticity and accuses him of being a sell-out.

 4. The Cool Confrontation